Get in Touch with NAME

 Applicants can call themselves proud Maltese Citizens and have the right to apply for a passport, once the Application submitted by the Approved Agent, which undergoes a stringent due diligence process, has been approved by the relevant Maltese authorities and the applicant has made all the relevant qualifying investment in the island.

-However, regardless of the amount of wealth that an individual may have, this is not enough to be granted with Maltese citizenship through the Individual Investor Programme.
-Satisfying a 4-Tier Due Diligence process and creating effective links with the island are also a must.
+However, regardless of the amount of wealth that an individual may have, this is not enough to be granted with Maltese citizenship through the Maltese Exceptional Investor Naturalization (MEIN) rules, programme that replaced the Individual Investor Programme.
+Satisfying a 4-Tier Due Diligence process and creating effective links with the island is also a must.

 With more than 30 years in the Financial Services industry and being one of the first Approved Agents on the island, CSB Group and its team of Advisors is your companion in the path to European Citizenship through a Sound and a Smart Investment.